 Antigua and Barbuda has experienced a challenging economic environment in recent years.
 However, the Government has been credited with its implementation of the National Economic and Social Transformation Plan and a debt restructuring effort.
 One of the initiatives to support the island nation’s economy is the introduction of a Citizenship by Investment Program.

-Antigua and Barbuda’s commitment to serving its tourism industry and increasing its GDP is demonstrated with the airport expansion project set to be completed in 2013.
+Antigua and Barbuda’s commitment to serving its tourism industry and increasing its GDP is demonstrated with the completion of the airport expansion project.
 It is worth US$45 million and includes three passenger jet bridges and more than two dozen check-in counters, creating an overall higher efficiency for passenger arrival.
 It will also allow an increase in scheduled, charter and inter-island flights.
 There are already direct flights to Antigua from London, New York, Miami and Toronto in place.

 Residents of Antigua and Barbuda benefit from no capital gains tax or estate taxes.
 Income taxes are progressive to 25% and for non-residents, they are at a flat rate of 25%.
 Proposed amendments to Part 111 Section 5 of the Income Tax Act will change taxation on worldwide income to taxation on income sourced within Antigua and Barbuda.